skip to content

 Life in London

-While living in London, Hersch entered the London School of Economics as a research student.
-He spent the years between 1923 and 1937 at LSE teaching, researching and writing at a great rate.
-During this period, Rachel and Hersch’s only child, Elihu, was born in 1928.
 Hersch met Arnold McNair during his first few weeks at LSE.
 McNair subsequently became his mentor and life-long friend.
 With his encouragement and support, Hersch completed his London doctoral thesis, which was published in 1927 as Private Law Sources and Analogies of International Law.
 Together with McNair in 1929 he initiated the Annual Digest of International Law (later renamed the International Law Reports).
 Hersch completed another major work, The Function of Law in the International Community, in 1933 and edited Oppenheim’s International Law from 1935 onwards.
 Again at McNair’s urging, he completed his practising qualifications and was called to the Bar by Gray’s Inn in 1935.

 Life in Cambridge

-In 1937 Hersch was elected to the Whewell Chair of International Law at Cambridge in succession to McNair.
+In 1937 Hersch was elected to the Whewell Chair of International Law at the University of Cambridge in succession to McNair.
 He taught here until 1955.
-Many of his students subsequently became prominent international lawyers, among them Daniel O’Connell, later Chichele Professor of International Law at Oxford, Richard Baxter, who became a judge of the International Court of Justice, Stephen Schwebel, who became a judge and President of the ICJ, and Sir Derek Bowett, who later became Whewell Professor.
+Many of his students became prominent international lawyers, among them Daniel O’Connell, later Chichele Professor of International Law at Oxford, Richard Baxter, who became a judge of the International Court of Justice, Stephen Schwebel, who became a judge and President of the ICJ, and Sir Derek Bowett, who later became Whewell Professor.
 He continued his prolific writing, including the publication of three well-known books:

 • An International Bill of the Rights of Man in 1945